Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks

 \section{Acknowledgements}

-We would like to thank Hidenobu Yajima for providing us with the Lyman-$\alpha$ transmission code and Tomoaki Ishiyama for conducting the N-body simulation used in this work.
+\tb{We would like to thank anonymous referee for his/her helpful comments.} We also thank Hidenobu Yajima for providing us with the Lyman-$\alpha$ transmission code and Tomoaki Ishiyama for conducting the N-body simulation used in this work.
 We also thank to Taisuke Nakashima and Kenji Kubota for helpful discussion for the work.
 SY is supported by JSPS Overseas Research Fellowships.
 HS was supported by the NSFC (Grant No.11850410429), the China Postdoctoral Science Foundation, the Tsinghua International Postdoctoral Fellowship Support Program, and the International Postdoctoral Fellowship from the Ministry of Education and the State Administration of Foreign Experts Affairs of China.
-KT is partially supported by Grand-in-Aid from the Ministry of Education, Culture, Sports, and Science and Technology (MEXT) of Japan No. 16H05999, Bilateral Joint Research Projects of JSPS, and the ISM Cooperative Research Program 2020-ISMCRP-2017.
+This work is partially supported by Grand-in-Aid from the Ministry of Education, Culture, Sports, and Science and Technology (MEXT) of Japan Nos.
+21J00416(SY), 18K03699(KH), 16H05999(KT), 20H00180(KT), 21H01130(KT) and 21H04467(KT).
+KT is supported by Bilateral Joint Research Projects of JSPS, and the ISM Cooperative Research Program 2020-ISMCRP-2017.